PegWu/RepData_PeerAssessment1/PA1_template.md

 mean$weekends <- factor(mean$weekends, labels = c("Weekdays", "Weekends")) # factorize the weekends variable from logical to factor and label it weekdays or weekends
 ```

-2. Second, compare the activitiy patterns by generating a panel chart to compare weekends versus weekdays
+2. compare the activitiy patterns by generating a panel chart to compare weekends versus weekdays

 ```r